 My references have not been contacted.
 When will this occur?
 References are only contacted should we required additional information.
 For most candidates references will not be contacted.

-Alternate: When there are more qualified candidates than positions available, candidates are offered an alternate status that must be accepted or declined.
+Alternate: When there are more qualified candidates than positions available, which is typically the case, candidates are offered an alternate status that must be accepted or declined.
 Those who accept the alternate status, will be contacted to fill staff vacancies as they occur.
 The alternate list is not ranked; candidates are selected based on their ability to fill a particular staff position and need in on a staff.
 If the alternate list is exhausted, the position will be advertised and new applications are accepted.
 In the event that a chapter member residing in a fraternity or sorority house is offered a student staff position after having signed a housing agreement to live in the fraternity or sorority house, the Chapter President must agree to release the member from house residency.
 By doing so, the Chapter accepts responsibility to fill that space or pay the established rate for that house vacancy.
 Approval may be granted via email provided the approval comes from the Chapter President's William and Mary email account.

 Not Hired: Candidates who will no longer be considered for staff positions.

-I am applying for a position, but the Room Reservation Deposit is due the same day.
+I am applying for a position, but the Room Reservation Deposit is due the next day.
 When should I pay the deposit?
 Candidates may pay the room reservation deposit at any time.
 If you are selected for a position, the deposit is refunded.
 Refunds take approximately 6-8 weeks.

 If selected for a position, can I also be an Orientation Aide?
 No, because of the time committment needed for both positions in August, Residence Life staff members are not able to serve on the Orientation staff.